redis-developer/introducing-redis-talk/full_text_search_and_secondary_indexing/README.md

 Index created.
 ```

-Each `(integer) 10` is the output from the `HSET` command when adding an adoptable animal's Hash.
+Each `(integer) 10` line is the output from the `HSET` command when adding an adoptable animal's Hash.
 Ignore any `(error) Unknown Index name` output - this is where we delete any old RediSearch index named `adoptables`, and will occur and be ignored in the case where no such index was found.

 ## Querying the Index with redis-cli